python-boltons/.github/profile/README.md

 > sweeping and architecture-defining.

-In the python-boltons (AKA "big boltons") organization, we still believe that every bolton in this organization should be _fundamental and self-contained_.
+In the python-boltons (AKA "big boltons") organization, we still believe that every bolton should be **fundamental and self-contained**.
 Moreover, we largely support the statement quoted above as a whole.
 With that said, one of the benefits of breaking each bolton out into its own repository is that it makes it easier to scale these utility libraries to higher levels of abstractions; we shall allow this to occur organically and will not cripple library growth for the sake of keeping all libraries "small".